 Picture of Ready Seal losing all color after 14 months.
 Picture from DeckStainPro.com

 – Ready Seal® penetrates extremely deep into the wood.
 It does not peel.

 Cost Per Square Foot: 5

-- Coverage for the Ready Seal® is not very good.
+– Coverage for the Ready Seal® is not very good.
 We got only about 75 square feet per gallon and needed to apply 2 coats.
-The Ready Seal® is less then many stains per gallon but you need much more stain then normal.
-The stains absorbs so well into the wood that you get very poor coverage.
-We needed 10 gallons to properly cover our 600 foot test deck with two coats of stain.
+The Ready Seal® is less than many stains per gallon but you need much more stain than normal.
+The stain absorbs so well into the wood that you get very poor coverage.
+We needed 10 gallons to properly cover our 600-foot test deck with two coats of stain.

 Preventing Mold/Mildew/Algae: 7

-- Containing primarily paraffin oil which does not promote mild growth, Ready Seal® shows promise.
-30% of the decking floor was covered in a green algae though.
+– Containing primarily paraffin oil which does not promote mold growth, Ready Seal® shows promise.
+30% of the decking floor was covered in green algae, though.